Ranger Review: OOFOS shoes at Cordele KOA Journey

 This campground isn’t super remarkable (lots of RV’s in close proximity, noise from the interstate).
 But it’s bathrooms/showers are brand new and kept very clean.
 Great pit stop for a few days before we head into the mountains.
-You’ll find permanent residents here as well as stopping-they campers.
-Pull through sights are convenient.
-Horse stables and a goat pasture are also on property.
-The town of Perry and Warner Robins have all amenities you could need .
+You’ll find permanent residents here as well as stopping-through campers.
+Fairgrounds are close so it probably fills up when events come through.

 We stopped her for an over night on our way north.
 This has to be the easiest check in and set up ever!
 We made a reservation and they were ready with our map and site.
 It will listed (not advertisements) all the attractions, as well as restaurants, groceries, post office, medical and vet.
 Everything you might need.
 The site was both long enough for our rig AND level..a rarity in our experience.
 While we didn’t use the park wifi, the cable 100 channel TV is more than just your basic 30 channel line up.
 The laundry room looked clean (didn’t use the showers).
 While there seem to be many long term campers, there are plenty of spaces for the travelers.
 We will definitely be using this campground again for our trips up and down I75.
 Well done!